-Author of the first book on Agile Coaching, Rachel Davies is expert in Agile approaches to software development especially Extreme Programming (XP).
-Rachel began her career as a software engineer and still enjoys the combination of creativity and problem solving involved in writing computer programs.
-Her current role is Product Development Team Lead at Unruly in London.
-Team at Unruly have been applying XP to develop new products in the rapidly evolving market of social video advertising for over 10 years.
+Author of the first book on Agile Coaching, Rachel Davies is expert in agile approaches to software development especially Extreme Programming (XP).
+Rachel enjoys the combination of creativity and problem solving involved in developing software collaboratively.
+After 5 years working with XP product development teams at Unruly, she's recently been appointed as Lead Engineer at Makers Academy in London.

 Come to this talk to hear practical experience from teams using XP for 11 years, what we dropped and what elements of XP we've adapted now we have better infrastructure for global development.